ArduPilot/ardupilot_wiki/common/source/docs/common-glossary.rst

 **LOS**: Line of Sight.
 See VLOS below.

 **LiPo**: Lithium Polymer battery, aka LiPoly.
-Varients include Lithium Ion (Li-Ion) battery.
+Variants include Lithium Ion (Li-Ion) battery.
 This battery chemistry offers more power and lighter weight than NiMh and NiCad batteries.